PawelMazur02/portfolio-pawel-mazur/README.md

 ## About me

-I am a Business Informatics student focused on starting my career in **Business Intelligence / Data Analytics**.
+I am a "IT in Business" student focused on starting my career in **Business Intelligence / Data Analytics**.
 I enjoy working with data, designing databases, building reports in Excel, and modelling business processes.

 I am also a member of a **BI students’ research group**, where I develop my analytical and technical skills.